puppetlabs-toy-chest/puppetlabs-azure_agent/README.md

 # Puppet Labs Azure

 This is the Puppet Labs Azure module.
-The Azure module installs and configures the Windows Azure Linux agent.
+The Azure module installs and configures the Microsoft Azure Linux agent.

-It assumes you can the Windows Azure Linux package, `walinuxagent`, available in a local repository to be installed.
+It assumes you have the Windows Azure Linux package, `walinuxagent`, available in a local repository to be installed.

 Usage